-(3) A registered nurse in the employment of the State Health Department or a county health department may dispense the legend drugs for the treatment of STDs if approved by the State Board of Pharmacy.
+(3) A registered nurse in the employment of the Health Department or a county health department may dispense the legend drugs for the treatment of STDs if approved by the Board of Pharmacy.
 The dispensing of the drugs shall meet all labeling, packaging, recordkeeping, and counseling requirements of a prescription.
 This authority does not apply to controlled substances. § 34-23-11.

-Criminal Law (1) Insurance (1) Testing & Reporting (1), (3), (4), (5)
+Criminal Law (1) Testing & Reporting (1), (3), (4), (5)

-Health care and testing facilities shall maintain (1)confidentiality regarding test results respecting HIV infection or a specific medical condition derived from such infection (see Definitions (1), (2)). § 22-11A-54.
-Exceptions applying to HIV and other infectious and contagious diseases include: notification of attending medical transport and funeral personnel, notification of third parties at foreseeable risk, and notification of the appropriate superintendent of education when a student or employee has a contagious disease that endangers the health and welfare of others.
+Health care and testing facilities (see Definitions (1)) (1)shall maintain confidentiality regarding test results respecting HIV infection (see Definitions (2)) or a specific medical condition derived from such infection. § 22-11A-54.
+Exceptions applying to HIV (see Definitions (2)) and other infectious and contagious diseases include: notification of attending medical transport and funeral personnel; notification of third parties at foreseeable risk; and notification of the appropriate superintendent of education when a student or employee has a contagious disease that endangers the health and welfare of others.
 The State Health Officer, in response to a grand jury or criminal court subpoena concerning a charge of murder, attempted murder, or felony assault, shall disclose information necessary to establish that an individual is HIV positive and has been so notified and counseled regarding avoiding infecting others as a result of intentional or reckless exposure of another to HIV where the exposed person is later shown to be HIV-infected.
 The obligation of confidentiality is extended to those notified under the exceptions of this section. § 22-11A-38.

-(2) The State Board of Health regulates AIDS [HIV] testing. § 22-11A-40.
+(2) The Board of Health regulates HIV and AIDS (see Definitions (2)) testing. § 22-11A-40.

-(3) Before HIV testing may be performed, the health care provider must obtain written, voluntary informed consent. § 22-11A-

-51. A minor, 12 years of age or older, who may have come into contact with any sexually transmitted disease (STD) may give consent to medical care related to the diagnosis or treatment of such disease. § 22-11A-19.
-Informed consent is implied and, therefore, written consent is unnecessary when a treating physician determines the patient is at high risk for HIV infection, that medical care would be modified depending on HIV status, or that knowledge of HIV status is necessary to protect health care providers from HIV infection. § 22-11A-52.
-A positive HIV test result shall be reported to the individual by the ordering physician or a designee of the physician, by a physician designated by the applicant, or by the department of public health, and shall include face-to-face post-test counseling on the meaning of the test result, possible need for additional testing, the need to eliminate behavior which may spread the disease, information about health care, mental health care, and social and support services, and explanation of the benefits of locating, testing, and counseling potentially exposed persons and of the services available to do so. § 22-11A-53.
+(3) Before HIV testing may be performed, the health care provider must obtain written, voluntary informed consent. § 22-11A-51.
+A minor, twelve years of age or older, who may have come into contact with any STD (see Definitions (4)) may give consent to medical care related to the diagnosis or treatment of such disease, if a licensed practitioner of medicine authorizes this treatment. § 22-11A-19.
+Informed consent is implied and, therefore, written consent is unnecessary when a treating physician determines the patient is at high risk for HIV infection, that medical care would be modified [ALABAMA] depending on HIV status, or that knowledge of HIV status is necessary to protect health care providers from HIV infection. § 22-11A-52.
+A positive HIV test result shall be reported to the individual by the ordering physician or a designee of the physician, by a physician designated by the applicant, or by the Department of Public Health, and shall include face-to-face post-test counseling on the meaning of the test result, possible need for additional testing, the need to eliminate behavior which may spread the disease, information about health care, mental health care, and social and support services, and explanation of the benefits of locating, testing, and counseling potentially exposed persons and of the services available to do so. § 22-11A-53.